 Eva will share stories of how Smithsonian scientists are tackling the problems of endangered species and how they serve as an inspiration for writing the ResQ series.
 She will engage the audience in a conversation of how children can make a difference—through their STEM education, and through leadership as future citizens of the world.

-The secret sauce behind the writing of book one of the ResQ series
+The secret sauce behind the writing the ResQ series

 Eva will discuss her journey from scientist to children’s book author.
 She will reveal the backstory to her characters, her connection to the Smithsonian and the National Zoo, and how she learned about the endangered species in her books.
 Eva will talk about the writing process, and what it takes to write a good story.